pha4ge/pipeline-resources/docs/omicron-resources.md

 - [Galaxy EU Omicron Public Analysis](https://galaxyproject.eu/posts/2021/11/29/omicron-and-galaxy/): View of the Omicron lineage’s mutational pattern derived transparently and fully reproducibly from raw sequencing reads using the Galaxy Project bioinformatics platform.

 # Potential impacts of Spike Protein Mutations

+The spike protein of the SARS-CoV-2 Omicron variant contains approximately 32 mutations, many of which have not been observed in previous VOCs.
+However, based on their location, several of these mutations have the potential to impact immune escape, transmissibility, and detection.
+Spike mutations found in the Omicron VOC can be analyzed in detail using the [Stanford University Coronavirus Antiviral & Resistance Database](https://covdb.stanford.edu/sierra/sars2/by-patterns/).

+{insert figure}

+Up to 15 mutations have been observed within the receptor binding domain (RBD).
+The RBD region of the Spike protein interacts directly with the human receptor ACE2 and mutations in this region may have a direct impact on how well SARS-CoV-2 viral particles attach to a host cell.

+Approximately 8 mutations have been observed within the N-terminal domain (NTD).
+The NTD of the Spike protein aids in virus attachment and mutations in this region could also impact virus infectivity.

+Both the RBD and NTD are surface exposed areas of the Spike protein that are targeted by antibodies.
+Mutations in these regions have the potential to evade immunity by antibodies acquired through previous infection or vaccination.

+Three mutations occur near the furin cleavage site, the region of the Spike protein responsible for viral-host membrane fusion.
+Mutations in this region have the potential to affect viral entry into host cells.

+Spike Mutations and Diagnostic Assays

+PCR-based diagnostic assays that target the Spike gene can also be impacted by mutations in the SARS-CoV-2 genome.
+Specifically, the ThermoFisher TaqPath probe targeting the Spike gene is known to result in S-gene target failure (SGTF) when the SARS-CoV-2 genome contains the deletion resulting in a loss of amino acids 69-70 of the NTD.
+When coupled with a positive amplification of other SARS-CoV-2 genetic regions, the SGTF has been used as a diagnostic indicator of VOC presence (SGF Deletion Assay).
+This has previously been the case for VOC Alpha.

+The Omicron variant contains the NTD deletion at amino acids 69/70 and results in SGTF by the TaqPath PCR assay (∆69-70 TaqPath S dropout).

+To monitor registered primer sets for overlapping sequence variants in Omicron, visit NEB’s Primer Monitor Tool (https://primer-monitor.neb.com/lineages).

+Ten mutations in the Omicron VOC affect the Artic V4 primer scheme.
+The Artic Network has designed 11 new primers to account for these mutations.
+You can learn more about the Artic V4.1 primer patch here on Twitter: Artic v4.1 (primer patch!)

 # Bioinformatics Resources and Considerations